The Telltale Moozadell & How The Sopranos is Like The Matrix

 Jackie Aprile, Jr. - Lies, Lies, & More Lies

-In addition to Jackie Jr., The Telltale Moozadell demonstrates just how insulated A.J. was from the real world or any of its consequences.
-When he and his pals decided to break into their school at night to take a swim, they figured “Why not just break into the teacher’s offices & throw some supplies into the pool, too!”
+Last but not least for “The Telltale Moozadell” is A.J.
+In contrast to Meadow, it’s the red pill that makes its appearance near the end of the series for A.J., though you’d hardly know it from watching this episode.
+What we see instead is a demonstration of just how insulated A.J. is from the real world or any of its consequences.
+When he and his pals decide to break into their school at night to take a swim, they figure “Why not just break into the teacher’s offices and throw some supplies into the pool, too!”

-The Telltale Moozadell - Additional Notes
+P.S.
+The Telltale Moozadell Additional Miscellaneous Quotes

-- “Amazing thing about snakes is they reproduce spontaneously…
+- Paulie Walnuts: Amazing thing about snakes is that they reproduce spontaneously…